discordx-ts/discordx/docs/docs/general/dependencyInjection.md

 ## Usage

-Once you have told Discordx to use your container for DI, it will then register all of your defined `@Discord()` classes with the container as singletons.
-This is the same as declaring a class in TSyringe as `@singleton()` or with TypeDI `@Service`.
+Once you have told Discordx to use your engine for DI, it will then ask your engine for all the `@Discord()` services when it needs to both register and retrieve them.

-### Note for TSyringe
+### Note for TSyringe using `tsyringeDependencyRegistryEngine`

-In TSyringe classes declared with `@singleton()` are automatically `@injectable()` but in Discordx you must add this annotation too if you wish your classes to receive constructor injection.
+If you are using our `tsyringeDependencyRegistryEngine` for TSyringe classes declared with `@singleton()` are automatically `@injectable()` but in Discordx you must add this annotation too if you wish your classes to receive constructor injection.

 For example, say you have a Database class you wish to inject into your declared `@Discord()` class: